Stock and ETF Options:

 Buying Longer-Term Call Options:

 The option period is usually any time from 6 months to 2 1/2 years.
-What happens is you buy the option at the call strike price (the price at which the call purchaser can buy the stock or ETF) where the delta (for example if the delta is 80 the option will increase at 80 cents for every 1 dollar of the stock price increase) is 80 to 100 per contract strike price.
-This means you can usually buy the option for about half the price of the stock price on a two-year call option.
-You must pay about a 2% to 3% option premium.
-This means you could buy twice the number of shares for the same dollar amount, which works well if the stock increases in value but you can create more losses if you buy twice the number of shares and the stock declines in value.
+What happens is you buy the option at the call strike price (the price at which the call purchaser can purchase the stock or ETF when the option expires) where the delta (for example if the delta is 80 the option will increase at 80 cents for every 1 dollar of the stock price increase) the delta will generally increase as the stock increases in value or decline as the stock decreased in value.
+This means you can usually buy an 80 delta option for about half or less than the price of the stock on a two-year call option.
+You must pay about a 10% to 16% option premium for a two-year option.
+This means you could buy about twice the number of shares for the same dollar amount, which works well if the stock increases in value but you can create more losses if you buy twice the number of shares and the stock declines in value.
 You could buy the same number of shares for half the price, and then invest the difference in preferred stock and probably earn more dividends than you would from the dividends of the common stock.

 Hedging – Buying Put Options:

-If you own stock with a large gain you can buy a put option with a strike price that is usually close to the trading price of the stock, then if the stock goes down you gain the option and lose on the stock.
-Instead of reporting the entire gain in the stock you only have to report the much smaller option gain.
-If the stock goes up you have a loss in the option and you don’t have to report the much larger gain in stock if you sell it.
+If you own a stock with a large gain and you expect it to go down you can buy a put option with a strike price that is usually close to the trading price of the stock, then if the stock goes down you gain on the option and lose on the stock.
+Instead of reporting the entire gain in the stock you only report the much smaller option gain which helps to offset the decline in the value of the stock.
+If the stock goes up you have a loss in the option which you report and you don’t have to report the much larger gain in the stock.

 There are a lot of other things you can accomplish by investing in options, but I wanted to give you some feel for three of the least risky use of options, and explain to you that option risks to a large degree are dependent on how you use them.